Nestor-Ch/utilityR/README.md

 `j` - Number of jump events per iteration
 `e` - Number of edits per iteration Calculated as the number of non NA entries in the `old.value` column
 `w` - Waiting time - the `start` column of iteration's `form.resume`event - the `start`  for the column of the pervious iterations `form.exit` event
-`tag` - If you've pre-processed files, this column will tag the uuid-question pairs that were outside of the set threshold for the column of the pervious iterations `form.exit` event
+`tag` - If you've pre-processed files, this column will tag the uuid-question pairs that were outside of the set duration threshold
 As well as `NA`, `DK`, and `_other` (open text answer) columns.

-**All of the suspicious surveys will be written into the `survey_durations` file** After the script is done analysing these things, you can browse the `audits_summary` excel file.
+**All of the suspicious surveys will be written into the `survey_durations` file.**
+After the script is done analysing these things, you can browse the `audits_summary` excel file.
 If you decide to keep an entry despite it being in this file, delete the relevant excel row.
 Everyting within this file will be deleted when you run the `section_2_run_audit_decisions.R`.

 **Soft Duplicates**